George W. Maher: Organizations

 Throughout his career Maher was involved in organizations seeking to improve the architecture profession.
 In addition to the Chicago Architectural Club, he was active in the state chapter of the American Institute of Architects serving as state chapter president in 1918.
 Just as Maher had worked for Silsbee whose office had produced a number of architects that went on to have distinguished careers, Maher's office also produced several notable architects including his son Phillip Brooks Maher and Robert Seyfarth.

 After his World War I, his son joined the office as a partner and the firm became known as "George W. Maher & Son".
 In the early 1920s Maher designed multiple buildings and landscapes throughout the Chicago area and in Gary, Indiana where the firm produced a number of projects.
 His final work was commissioned by the Gary Heat, Light, and Water Company of Gary, Indiana.
 They requested him to design a new warehouse.
 This design embodied the last set of drawings to hold his name and architectural registration.

 Death

 By the time of his death he had designed over 270 projects; from houses to parks to public buildings.
 He committed suicide on September 12, 1926, after several years of declining health, including hospitalization for depression in 1924–25.
-He was 61 when he committed suicide.
+He was 61.